The essential guide to 'bots' for sales and customer service

 6. Main choices

-For most businesses given today’s technologies, prompt based systems are likely better than NLP; rules orientation is more versatile than probabilistic matching; starting with libraries of rules and dialogue gives a good head start compared to going fully bespoke.
+NLP technologies are improving fast.
+However, they rely on the person asking for help being able to describe correctly the help they need.
+For most business applications, prompt based systems are likely better than NLP; rules orientation is more versatile than probabilistic matching; starting with libraries of rules and dialogue gives a good head start compared to going fully bespoke.

 7. Likely winners